How to Protect Your Family From Xenoestrogens

 Some chocolate has been found to contain small quanties of the pesticide lindane, which has a variety of toxic effects.
 This is not necessarily present in all non-organic chocolate, but is the most common pesticide used in West African cocoa growing.

 Wholemeal flour has been found to contain more pesticide residues than white, because pesticides collect in the wheatgerm.
 However, white flour is often bleached with chemicals to make it whiter, so maybe buying unbleached flour or bread.
 Additionally, many health experts warn against consuming simple carbohydrates such as white bread because of the added risk of diabetes and obesity.
 If you cannot easily buy wholemeal bread locally, an alternative would be to buy organic flour on-line and make your own bread in a bread maker.

 Things you can to protect your family.

 Many farmers don’t spray with pesticides, but haven’t paid the premium to get their land certified organic.
 Your supermarket chain won’t be able to tell you that information, but your local store can, and so can the farmers themselves.
 So buy from local stores or farmers’ markets.
 For instance, you might be able to find organic bread at a farmers' market when you can't at your nearest supermarket.
 Buying local can often work out cheaper than going to the supermarket too – our local store is our cheapest place to buy organic milk.

-Perhaps the thing to do is make the best of both local and further afield: buy fresh food locally as often as you can, and order store cupboard goods on-line if they aren’t available locally.
+Shop around to make the best of both local produce and that from further afield: buy fresh food locally as often as you can, and order store cupboard goods on-line if they aren’t available locally.
 One supermarket we occasionally go to has few organic fruit or vegetables, but lots of packaged organic products such as rice cakes, bread sticks, yogurts and even little sticks of cheese for use in children’s lunch boxes.
 So it pays to be flexible.

 If you’d like to make changes, but feel overwhelmed, then do so gradually.